-SOGS Orientation (Fall, Winter, and Summer) is planned by the VP Student Services in partnership with the SOGS Orientation & Social Committee (OSC).
+SOGS Orientation (Fall and Winter) is planned by the VP Student Services in partnership with the SOGS Orientation & Social Committee (OSC).
 It partners with numerous stakeholders, including other SOGS committees, to offer a welcoming atmosphere to incoming and current graduate students.
 In addition to overseeing Orientation, the OSC also runs monthly socials for graduate students.

 FALL 2019 EVENTS

 Bring the whole family!
 Kids eat free!
 Buy your tickets in the SOGS office, Middlesex College, room 8.
 Bring your own white clothing/fabrics to tie-dye.

 Meet your orientation and social team for a quick, cheap breakfast at the Grad Club.
 Try the Value Breakfast for $6 (inclu. two eggs, toast, a hash brown, and your choice of sausage or bacon).
 FREE COFFEE for those in attendance.

 Trivia on Tuesdays is an institution at WesternU!
 Join your fellow grads and some faculty for a evening of fun.
 Bring your new peers and old friends.
 Three rounds of general trivia (tailored to nerds!).
 Each round, the team that wins, earns a prize (gift voucher for the Grad Club).

 Get your friends together for an afternoon of running around campus!
 Teams of four will race across campus to 17 different locations (Grad Club included).
 Teams will be asked to do a short activity that’s related to the service/organization before moving on to the next location.

 Prizes: The first team to visit all locations and return to the Grad Club is the winner of the $200 Grad Club certificate!
 2nd place receives $150 and 3rd place receives $100.
 All winners will receive FREE entrance to the Bonfire Night later that day (September 12).